 - Moxy Glasgow Merchant City: You never go wrong with Marriott’s newest brand of chic mid-range hotels that completely live up to their hyped-up name.
 Their flagship Glasgow location, perched on the edge of Merchant City near High Street Station, delivers all the style and sophistication that the chain is quickly becoming famous for.
 The location just minutes from the heart of the city and to some of Glasgow’s most treasured attractions (like Glasgow Cathedral and the Necropolis) gives Moxy a winning touch.

-✓ Top neighbourhood to stay in Glasgow for relaxation & local culture
+✓ Top neighbourhood to stay for relaxation & local culture

-Attractions in the West End: University of Glasgow, Kelvingrove Park, Kelvingrove Art Gallery & Museum, Ashton Lane, Hidden Lane, Riverside Museum, Tall Ship, Clydeside Distillery
+Attractions nearby: University of Glasgow, Kelvingrove Park, Kelvingrove Art Gallery & Museum, Ashton Lane, Hidden Lane, Riverside Museum, Tall Ship, Clydeside Distillery

 Recommended hotels in the West End

-As the West End lies outside the city centre proper, you’ll be able to save a little when it comes to your Glasgow accommodations.
+As the West End lies outside the city centre proper, you’ll be able to save a little on your accommodations.
 This is the area of choice for budget-conscious travellers and anyone looking for a relaxing alternative to the bustle of the city centre.

 - Acorn Hotel: One of the top budget Glasgow hotels in the West End area, this 3-star boutique hotel offers stylish rooms affixed with contemporary furnishings & modern amenities.
 The location next to leafy Kelvingrove Park is an ultra-relaxing perk.